On the Skew Stickiness Ratio: Introduction

 The empirical version of SSR is computed as the regression coefficient of the increments of the market-implied at-the-money volatility with respect to the underlying log returns, normalized by the market-implied at-the-money skew.
-According to Bergomi~\cite{Bergomi}, the empirical SSR process takes values around $3/2$ for time-to-maturities $T-t$ ranging from a month to a few years in index option markets.
+According to Bergomi~\cite{Bergomi}, the empirical SSR process took values around $3/2$ for time-to-maturities $T-t$ ranging from a month to a few years in the Euro Stoxx 50 and S\&P 500 markets, while Bourgeys et al.~\cite{BDD} show that the values have become smaller in recent years.
+The empirical SSR can have different dynamics in other index markets, as noted also in Bergomi~\cite{Bergomi}.

 While the at-the-money volatility is observable in markets and so the empirical SSR is a convenient statistic, the covariation $\langle \sigma^S,\log S \rangle$ under a given model has not been rigorously computed in the literature.
-In fact, Bergomi~\cite{Bergomi} and Bourgey et al.~\cite{BDD} have approximated $R$ by formally replacing $\sigma^S$ by the square root of the averaged forward variance
+In fact, Bergomi~\cite{Bergomi} approximated $R$ by formally replacing $\sigma^S$ by the square root of the averaged forward variance

 without any rigorous estimate of the approximation error.
-Friz and Gatheral~\cite{FG} and Bourgey et al.~\cite{BDD2} have treated directly $\langle \sigma^S,\log S \rangle$ while relying on a formal application of It\^o's formula with a functional derivative
+Bourgey et al.~\cite{BDD} distinguished between this forward variance version and the original SSR, with theoretical analysis on the former while providing only a formal approximation and numerical evidences for the latter.
+Friz and Gatheral~\cite{FG} treated directly $\langle \sigma^S,\log S \rangle$ while relying on a formal application of It\^o's formula with a functional derivative